 What is an EP study?

-An electrophysiology (EP) study is a test to see if there is a problem with your child's heartbeat (heart rhythm).
-The test can also find out how to fix the problem.
+An electrophysiology (EP) study is a test to see if there is a problem with your heartbeat (heart rhythm).
+This test can also find out how to fix the problem.
 A procedure called catheter ablation is sometimes done at the same time to try to correct the problem.

-If your child has an EP study only and doesn't need more treatment, they may go home the same day.
-If your child also has ablation, they may have to stay in the hospital.
+If you have an EP study only and you don't need more treatment, you may go home the same day.
+If you also have ablation, you may stay overnight in the hospital.

 How do you prepare for the procedure?

 Procedures can be stressful.
 This information will help you understand what you can expect.
 And it will help you safely prepare for your procedure.

 - Be sure you have someone to take you home.
 Anesthesia and pain medicine will make it unsafe for you to drive or get home on your own.